hallahan/pmt-test/src/app/login/README.md

 Each section or module of the site can also have its own routes.
 AngularJS will handle ensuring they are all available at run-time, but splitting it this way makes each module more self-contained.
-We use [ui-router](https://github.com/angular-ui/ui-router) to create a state for our 'home' page.
+We use [ui-router](https://github.com/angular-ui/ui-router) to create a state for our 'login' page.
 We set the url we'd like to see in the address bar as well as the controller and template file to load.
 Specifying "main" as our view means the controller and template will be loaded into the <div ui-view="main"/> element of the root template (aka index.html).
 Read more over at the [ui-router wiki](https://github.com/angular-ui/ui-router/wiki).